AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-notifications/view-and-manage-in-app-notifications.md

    ![Recent unread notifications](assets/qs-notifications-350x330.png)

-   Up to 80 notifications display in a scrollable list.
+   The number icon displays a scrollable list with up to 80 notifications.
 To see more, you can click **[!UICONTROL All notifications]** at the bottom of the list to view up to 500 notifications.
 Notifications are automatically deleted after 30 days.

    At the bottom of each notification, the [!UICONTROL notification type] and a corresponding identifying icon display.
 These help you identify what happened to the [!DNL Workfront] item mentioned and alert you if you have an action item: